SHOULD YOU SUE YOUR PERPETRATOR?

 1. Statute of Limitations

-California Code of Civil Procedure Section 340.1, which contains the statute of limitations for childhood sexual abuse cases, also allows for a victim of molestation to sue a third party, who negligently allowed the perpetrator to have access to the child victim up until the survivor or molested victim reaches the age of 26.
-Moreover, even if the molest victim is over the age of 26, if the school district, religious organization, social organization, or other entity that employed or gave the perpetrator access to children knew or had reason to know, or was otherwise on notice of any unlawful sexual conduct by the perpetrator and failed to take reasonable steps, and failed to implement reasonable safeguards, to avoid acts of unlawful sexual conduct in the future by that perpetrator, a lawsuit against the third party is still available.
+California Code of Civil Procedure Section 340.1, also allows for victims of molestation to sue a third party for negligence in allowing a perpetrator access to a child victim.
+If a school district, religious organization, social organization, daycare or other entity which employed, or gave the perpetrator access to children knew, had reason to know, or was otherwise on notice of any unlawful sexual conduct by the perpetrator and failed to take reasonable steps, or failed to implement reasonable safeguards to avoid unlawful sexual conduct by the perpetrator, a lawsuit against the third party is available.

 The third thing we consider is whether the perpetrator has assets to satisfy a judgment or settle the case?
 (In California and most states, homeowner’s insurance excludes intentional acts.)
 Assets include houses and rental properties, stocks and bonds, bank accounts, boats and RVs, etc. Obviously, where there are third parties involved such as schools, churches, sports teams, social organizations and businesses, there may be additional assets or even insurance available to cover the claims of negligence in placing children at risk.